techcentaur/Krivine-Machine/README.md

 Found a bug or have a suggestion?
 Feel free to create an issue or make a pull request!

 ## Attention
-If this code is one of your assignments, I recommend you to try it out first by yourself and then come and have a look, if needed.
+If this code is one of your assignments, I strongly recommend you to try it out first by yourself.
 Otherwise, feel free to use it if you want to expand the language or for any other purpose.

 ## Documents for further information